How Christina Henderson won a D.C. Council seat: Outreach to women, moderate police views and a positive campaign

 After calling to congratulate Henderson on Wednesday, Mayor Muriel E. Bowser (D) said at a news conference: “It looks like we’re going to have a majority female council in the District of Columbia.
 You won’t be surprised that makes me very happy.”

-Many observers had characterized the race as a fight between moderates like Orange and Goodwin and the left-wing views of Lazere.
+Many observers had characterized the race as a fight between moderates such as Orange and Goodwin, and the left-wing views of Lazere.
 Supporters of the three publicly sniped at each other, and the men traded barbs during forums.
 Henderson stayed out of it all.

 “I can’t think of a single negative thing she did during the campaign,” said Council member Charles Allen (D-Ward 6), who did not endorse a candidate.

-Thies pointed in particular to an argument that arose when Lazere supporters from the environmentalist Sunrise Movement protested at the home of council member Anita Bonds (D-At Large); Goodwin called the protest inappropriate, while Lazere defended the right to demonstrate against elected officials.
+Thies pointed in particular to an argument that arose when Lazere supporters from the environmentalist Sunrise Movement protested at the home of council member Anita Bonds (D-At Large).
+Goodwin called the protest inappropriate, while Lazere defended the right to demonstrate against elected officials.

 “If [Lazere] ever had a shot, that ended it,” Thies said.
 “A beloved woman like Anita Bonds?
 It’s like yelling at your grandmother.”